edupath/argus_hack/README.md

   - Stop the app and run `rm -f data/app.db` (or `rm -rf data/`)
   - Then restart the app to recreate tables

+### Debugging
+- Add `?debug=1` to API requests or header `X-Debug: true` to surface per-message reasoning.
+- A compact, single-line audit is appended to `data/audit.log` for each message.

 Project layout:

 ```